 If you die, the Plan may provide "survivor benefits" for your spouse or beneficiary.
-The type of benefit depends on whether your death occurs before or after you retire.
-Refer to page 10 for details about death benefits for your survivor.
+The type of benefit depends on if your death occurs before or after you retire.
+Refer to Survivor Benefits beginning on page 13 for details about death benefits for your survivor.

-Applying for and Receiving Your Benefit
+Applying For and Receiving Your Benefit